iterative/gatsby-theme-iterative/README.md

   [the theme's `gatsby-config`](https://github.com/iterative/gatsby-theme-iterative/blob/main/packages/gatsby-theme-iterative/gatsby-config.js)
   to see the default plugins, as not having them in this option will very likely break core functionality.

+- docsInstanceName: string

+  Default: 'iterative-docs'

+  The `name` that will be passed to the `gatsby-source-filesystem` instance for docs pages.
+The resulting `sourceInstanceName` will be used to identify files that will be processed as docs pages.

+- docsPath: string

+  Default: path.resolve('content', 'docs')

+- glossaryInstanceName: string

+  The `name` that will be passed to the `gatsby-source-filesystem` instance for glossary entries.
+The resulting `sourceInstanceName` will be used to identify files that will be processed as glossary pages.

+  Default: 'iterative-glossary'

+- argsLinkerPath: string

+  The path that `plugins/gatsby-remark-args-linker` will operate on, connecting arguments listed in the summary with their summaries deeper in the page.

+  Default: ['command-reference', `ref`, 'cli-reference']

+- docsPrefix: string

+  This is the prefix that the docs pages will render to, including the index page at the exact path.

+  Default: 'doc'

 ### Examples